josephhughes/ViCTree/README.md

-# ICTV-phylo
+# ViCTree

-Pipeline for automatically generating phylogenies of virus phylogenies
+Pipeline for automatically generating phylogenies of virus families and subfamilies